aktos-io/link-with-server/README.md

 # Setup per Node

 1. Copy your node's public key to `/home/forward/.ssh/authorized_keys` on RENDEZVOUS_SERVER in your favourite way.
-2. Setup your configuration file.
+2. Edit your configuration file (`./config.sh`).
-3. Setup to run `link-with-server.sh` on startup on node.
+3. Make `link-with-server.sh` run on startup on NODE.

     > Running this script in background is your responsibility.
     > Preferred way is running with `aktos-io/service-runner`